teekaytech/Scraper/README.md

 - Inserting any other value aside these three options will terminate the app.

-## Note: The app requires internet connection for successful scraping.
+*Note: The app requires internet connection for successful scraping!*

 ## Author